Some posts contain compensated links. Please read this disclaimer for more info.

 Covered by a dusting of snow, Sibiu’s Gothic architecture, cobblestone streets, and lively square are truly fairytale-like.
 So, if you’re researching where to go in Romania in winter, Sibiu is a fantastic option.

 One of the most visited cities in winter in Romania, Brașov offers both historic urban charm and outdoor winter recreation.
-The best both winter worlds, in other words.
-Brașov, Romania in winter is simply stunning—we can’t describe it in any other way.
+The best of both winter worlds, in other words.
+Brașov, Romania, in winter is stunning—we can’t describe it in any other way.
 This is just a very, very beautiful city to explore in December or January.

 This historic city sits in the heart of Transylvania, surrounded by the spectacular southern Carpathian Mountains.
-In summer, the mountains offer all kinds of activities such as hiking, camping, and biking, while winter brings some of Romania’s best skiing and snowboarding opportunities.
+In summer, the mountains offer various activities such as hiking, camping, and biking, while winter brings some of Romania’s best skiing and snowboarding opportunities.

 A short drive from Brașov, you’ll find the Poiana Brașov, arguably Romania’s best ski resort.
-Featuring about a dozen slopes of various degrees of difficulty, it’s a super-popular destination in winter.
+It features about a dozen slopes of various degrees of difficulty and is a super-popular winter destination.

 Other favorite things to do in Brașov during winter include ice skating, horse-drawn sleigh rides, and simply enjoying the magnificent mountain landscapes.